Rubén Alonso Rosales: Post-Military

-Sent into exile, Rubén Alonso Rosales, ended in Mexico, where he had befriended many military officers from the Mexican Army a decade earlier, who assisted him for a few months.
-Returning to El Salvador at the end of 1961, he was allowed to stay in the country, but the government in power, suspecting that he was fomenting a rebellion, strongly recommended that he leave the country for his own safety.
-The Salvadorian government arranged for his immigration to the United States in September, 1962.
-Rubén Alonso Rosales settled in Los Angeles area, he worked for a furniture moving company until 1985, when he retired.
+Sent into exile, Rubén Alonso Rosales ended up in Mexico, where he had befriended many military officers from the Mexican Army a decade earlier, who assisted him for a few months.
+Returning to El Salvador at the end of 1961, he was allowed to stay in the country, but the government in power, suspecting that he was fomenting a rebellion, strongly recommended that he leave the country for his safety.
+The Salvadoran government arranged his immigration to the United States in September 1962.
+Rubén Alonso Rosales settled in the Los Angeles area, he became one of Jehovah's Witnesses in August 1969, and he worked for a furniture moving company until 1985, when he retired.

-Rosales died from a heart attack in Reseda, Los Angeles on 13 May 2000, at the age of 75.
+Rosales died from a heart attack in Reseda, Los Angeles, on 13 May 2000, at the age of 75.